 The most populous of Canada’s three prairie provinces, Alberta is home to nearly four million people, many of whom reside in either Edmonton, the capital, or Calgary, the largest city.
 Five of the nation’s fourteen UNESCO World Heritage sites can be found in the province and these attractions draw hundreds of thousands of visitors to the great outdoors of Alberta every year.

 The Alberta Golf Association was founded in 1912 with five clubs represented on the inaugural committee.
 The equivalent female governing body followed ten years later when the Alberta Branch of the Canadian Ladies Golf Union was established and it would eventually merge with the AGA in 2000, forming an organisation that now looks after 57,000 golfers in over 220 clubs.

-Top tracks in the province include a pair of Robert Trent Jones Snr layouts – Mt.
-Lorrette and Mt.
-Kidd – at the spectacular Kananaskis Country Golf Course complex, two exciting Rod Whitman-designed courses at Wolf Creek and Blackhawk and a couple of wonderful old Stanley Thompson tracks that date back to the 1920s at Jasper Park Lodge and Banff Springs.
+Top tracks in the province include three exciting Rod Whitman-designed courses at Wolf Creek Resort (The Old Course and The Links Course) and at Blackhawk Golf Club and a couple of wonderful old Stanley Thompson tracks that date back to the 1920s at Jasper Park Lodge and Banff Springs.

 The two Kananaskis courses that were

 devastated by the flooding in 2013 were rebuilt by architect Gary

 Browning at a reputed cost of $23 million, with the province

 expecting to recoup three quarters of that sum from Ottawa’s